 That was because the Baron was involved in Food systems, food stuffs supplies and various in-arcology farming operations.
 Beyond this, the Duke's schedule would resume as published.
 As he read, Aiden worried about having the proper clothing for the occasion.
 He remembered picking up a suit on Jae Tellona and realized he wouldn't likely need to dress for the Knighting, as he wouldn't be part of the ceremony.
 Nor was he invited to the Baron's birthday party, so he didn't really need dress clothes.
 Still, he thought it wouldn't hurt to have a suit if he wanted to buy one for the future.
 As Aiden finished reading up on the news, which seemed all surprisingly good for a change, he went back to reading about handguns.
 Eventually, he squared away his reading and thought about the past day in his berth.
 Aiden remembered the gem-covered scabbard and precious metal cutlass he had, and planned to speak to Mikah about bringing it up with the Countess.
 He then shut things down and went to sleep at about 11.

 Rol returned to the berth between 1 and 1:30am and checked his email before sleep.
 When he opened the account, Rol saw the box had filled up since people realized he was in-system and aboard the California.
 Realizing he had one hell of a task ahead of him in two days, Rol simply signed off and racked out.
 When they returned, Aali was aware she had to be awake to deal with the engineers later that morning and sacked out after properly thanking Emkir for his gift.
-As they returned, Ms. Vik asked Emkir about his plans for the data from the offers?
+Before the couple had gone to their stateroom, Ms. Vik asked Emkir about his plans for the data from the offers?
 He said he planned to begin looking at the data after sleeping some.
 She agreed that she'd work with him on that.
 Zimzod returned about 2am and found Zach, who was also returning from a good night himself.
-There was not much chatter between them as they went to their berths to rack out.
+There wasn't much chatter between them as they went to their berths to rack out.
 Thursday, 201 1112: Morning Conversations Over Breakfast

 Rol didn't say the new engineer might do it better.
 Brian smiled happily back as he said, "On this ship?
 Never", letting their current recovery from maintenance lag speak for itself.
 Rol said, "Then you shouldn't have any problems at all.
 Do they work?" and Brian said the ones on the android fluctuate, and couldn't be trusted, while he had to test the ones on the wreck.
 When Rol asked if Brian planned to work on them that day, Brian said he did and Rol asked if he could watch?
 The retired Marine said, "I always wanted to see what a grav unit done by a super genius looked like."
 Brian didn't miss a beat as he answered, "I'm not a coyote."
 Rol said, "We'll see."